-Safety Inspection.
-Drivers of trucks and truck tractors when transporting cargo must inspect the securement of the cargo within the first 50 miles of a trip and every 150 miles or every three hours (whichever comes first) after.
+Drivers of trucks and truck tractors when transporting cargo must inspect the securement of the cargo within the first 50 miles of a trip and every 150 miles or every 3 hours (whichever comes first) after.

-2.1.7 - After-trip Inspection and Report
+2.1.7 After-trip inspection and report

 You may have to make a written report each day on the condition of the vehicle(s) you drove.
-Report anything affecting safety or possibly leading to mechanical breakdown.
+Report anything affecting safety or possibly leading to a mechanical breakdown.
 The vehicle inspection report tells the motor carrier about problems that may need fixing.
 Keep a copy of your report in the vehicle for one day.
 That way, the next driver can learn about any problems you have found.

-- 1. What is the most important reason for doing a vehicle inspection? - 2.
-What things should you check during a trip? - 3.
-Name some key steering system parts. - 4.
-Name some suspension system defects. - 5.
-What three kinds of emergency equipment must you have? - 6.
-What is the minimum tread depth for front tires?
-For other tires? - Name some things you should check on the front of your vehicle during the walk-around inspection. - 8.
-What should wheel bearing seals be checked for? - 9.
-How many red reflective triangles should you carry? - 10.
-How do you test hydraulic brakes for leaks?

-11. Why put the starter switch key in your pocket during the Vehicle inspection?
+- 1. Name some things you should check on the front of your vehicle during the walk-around inspection. - 2.
+What should wheel bearing seals be checked for? - 3.
+How many red reflective triangles should you carry? - 4.
+How do you test hydraulic brakes for leaks? - 5.
+Can you bring the "vehicle inspection memory aide" with you to the test? - 6.
+Why put the starter switch key in your pocket during the vehicle inspection?

 These questions may be on your test.
-If you can't answer them all, re-read subsection 2.1.
+If you are unable to answer them all, re-read subsection 2.1.

-2.2 - Basic Control of Your Vehicle
+2.2 Basic control of your vehicle